-If data for $f{imm}$ are not available, it is recommended that a $f{imm}$ value of 0.0067 kg N kg-1 straw is used (Webb and Misselbrook, 2004, based on data reported by Kirchmann and Witter, 1989).
+If data for f{imm} are not available, it is recommended that a f{imm} value of 0.0067 kg N kg-1 straw is used (Webb and Misselbrook, 2004, based on data reported by Kirchmann and Witter, 1989).
+Default values for the mass of bedding are given in Table 3.7.
+No values are given for poultry as manure is generally kept dry and immobilisation is unlikely to take place.

 The objective of Step 8 is to calculate the amounts of total-N and TAN stored before application to land.
-Not all manures are stored before spreading; some will be applied to fields directly from buildings.
-Some manures (mainly slurries) will be used as feedstocks for AD in biogas facilities (xfeed\slurry and xfeed\FYM).
-Emissions from biogas facilities are calculated and reported in Chapter 5B2.
-Hence, any manures used as biogas feedstocks need to be subtracted before calculating emissions from storage and spreading.
-Therefore, the proportions of slurry and FYM stored on farms (xstore\slurry and xstore\FYM), together with xfeed\slurry and xfeed\FYM, must be known.
+Not all manures are stored before application; some will be applied to fields directly from livestock housing.
+Some manures (mainly slurries) will be used as feedstocks for AD in biogas facilities (x{biogas_slurry} and x{biogas_solid}).
+Emissions from biogas facilities i.e. from during the storage of slurry before anaerobic digestion and the storage of digestate after biogas generation, are calculated and reported in Chapter 5B2.
+Hence, any manures used as biogas feedstocks need to be subtracted before calculating emissions from storage and application to land.
+Therefore, the proportions of slurry and solid manure stored on farms (x{store_slurry} and x{store_solid}), together with x{biogas_slurry} and x{biogas_solid}, must be known.